13Bhagwant/todolist_java/README.md

 # activity_main.xml

 1. The only thing our activity_main.xml file will need is a TextView.
 Remove all unnecessary buttons, and the ScrollView (note that we would probably prefer to keep the ScrollView in place, but it interferes with the TouchGesture control, since a long press on a ScrollView is used to initiate a scroll action.
 If we wanted to include both types of behaviour - scrolling through the list and a long press to clear - then we would be better off using a RecyclerView - but we're not quite there yet).And, in general, please be careful to choose appropriate naming conventions for all identifiers (i.e. variables, methods, etc.).
 Make sure your code is well-formatted before submission (no unnecessary whitespace, good indenting and spacing).
 And, of course, make sure it runs without errors!

+# Edit README.MD and write the changes made in the project